onaio/help/faqs/_posts/2015-04-23-replace-form-that-has-submissions.md

 **Adding new columns**: Adding new columns to your form to better tailor it to your project’s needs is OK.
 For example, adding a new column such as required, constraint, or appearance, or adding a new language column to support additional languages, will not affect your existing data.

-**Note:**
+>

-If a field in an existing submission is blank, and then you make this field **required** in the updated form, then you open this submission in the **edit** view after updating the form, you will have to fill in a response before you can save your edits.
+**Note:**<br/>If a field in an existing submission is blank, and then you make this field **required** in the updated form, then you open this submission in the **edit** view after updating the form, you will have to fill in a response before you can save your edits.
 This also applies to **constraints**; if a field did not have a constraint before, then a constraint is added in the updated form, when editing an old record, fields that become invalid because of the new constraint will have to be corrected before you can save your edits.

 **Adding new fields to your form**: new questions can be added to a form.
 New fields will be blank for submissions that existed before the form was replaced with the updated version.
 **Adding more answer choices** to a select_one or select_multiple question is fine to do and will not affect any existing data.